 In general, the same laws that apply to all other cars apply to emergency vehicles at an intersection.
 However, you must yield to an emergency vehicle displaying red lights and/or sounding its siren.

-Traffic Control Devices and Yielding Rules
+Traffic Control Devices and Right-of-Way Rules

 Traffic signals can tell you who has the right of way in a particular driving situation.